thecooldrop/lambda-lab/README.md

 - Where do we write to `tasks.json` ?
 - What is that `boto3` thing we keep using?

-Now you should have a fully configured Lambda function, which is ready to be presented to the world.
+You should have a fully configured Lambda function, which is ready to be presented to the world.
 Let's start working on that presentation in the next part.